AnasOnGit/ModalJs/README.md

 After adding these tags to your project  create a button with the class of modal-button and add a data-modal="modal" attribute to your button.

-*you can add any string in data-modal attribute, but you have write same string on modal and in modal button*
+# You can add any string in data-modal attribute, but you have write same string in modal div and in modal button #

-Now create a div with the class of modal and add data-modal="modal" attribute to it, thats all.
+Now create a div with the class of modal and add data-modal="modal" attribute to it, thats all, you can create more than one modal.

 ## Example
 ```